stb-tester/lirc/CONTRIBUTE.md

 There is a document describing how check and submit new remotes at [4].

+## New drivers.

+A driver normally consists of a source file in plugins/ and a configuration file in configs/.
+A driver-specific README makes sense for more complex drivers.
+Besides some corner-cases there should be no header file.

+Please read the driver API info in the manual before writing new drivers.
+The configs/ directory has a README on the format.

+When submitting a driver for a specific remote, also submit the lircd.conf for this remote.
+This should should comply to [4].
+A lirccode driver should always submit at least one lircd.conf.

+Besides running tests with your hardware, also check that the new driver can be installed using lirc-setup i. e., test also your configs/ file.

 ## Testing and and bug reporting

 Non-trivial changes should be checked using the lirc-codecs-regression-test.sh